-As the beneficial owners of a limited company, they are not involved in day-to-day management or financial affairs.
+As the beneficial owners of a limited company, shareholders are not involved in day-to-day management of the business.
 These duties are the responsibility of directors.
-Members do, however, have the ultimate overriding authority and can also appoint themselves as directors.
-This means you can set up a limited company on your own and assume both of these roles.
+They do, however, have ultimate authority and control of the company, and they can also appoint themselves as directors.
+This means that you can set up a limited company on your own by taking shares and appointing yourself as a director.

 The role of a company shareholder

 The typical role of a company shareholder involves: